MicrosoftDocs/quantum-docs/articles/how-to-publish-qsharp-job-as-azurefunction.md

 #Customer intent: As a researcher, I want to make my quantum algorithm accessible via API so that developers without further quantum knowledge can call it via classical API-calls.
 ---

-# Publish a QIO job as an Azure Function
+# Publish a Q# job as an Azure Function

 Learn how to deploy your Q# job as a web service.
 You'll accomplish this task by using an Azure Function that can be called via a Web-API.
 The Function receives input via request-URL or via request-body.
 It then executes the Q# job on a simulator or quantum hardware and returns the result as JSON-string.